Nexfinity/CakeyBot-Wiki/music/basic-usage.md

 # Multiple Music Bots

 Cakey Bot has additional bots that you can invite that are designed specifically for music playback!
-You can find the invites to these bots on our premium page [here](https://cakey.bot/dashboard/public/premium).
+You can find the invites to these bots on our "Premium" page of the [web dashboard](https://cakey.bot/dashboard/public).
 Note that you must have premium enabled on the server in order to invite these additional music bots.

 # 24/7 Music <span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Premium Only</span>
 Cakey Bot has the ability to play music 24/7 and never leave a voice channel (except during bot restarts).
 You can enable this feature by toggling the "24/7 music" switch on the [Web Dashboard](https://cakey.bot/dashboard/public) on the Music page.